samreennq/Machine_Learning_Projects/README.md

 # Machine_Learning_Projects
-A repository of Machine Lear.ning projects created using publicly available data
+A repository of Machine Learning projects created using publicly available data.